plone/training/docs/theming/theme_scratch.md

 Now we have a Plone logo used as navbar brand

 ## Contenttype Templates

 Every content type in Plone comes with it's own template.
 The easiest way to modify the template of a content type is an override.

 ### Override existing Templates

 We copy the original template from the source code to our project.
-Copy the file located at `parts/omelette/plone/app/content types/browser/templates/document.pt` to our overrides folder at `src/plonetheme/tokyo/browser/overrides/plone.app.content types.browser.templates.document.pt`.
+Copy the file located at `parts/omelette/plone/app/contenttypes/browser/templates/document.pt` to our overrides folder at `src/plonetheme/tokyo/browser/overrides/plone.app.contenttypes.browser.templates.document.pt`.

-* We'll use z3c.jbot to override templates
+- We'll use z3c.jbot to override templates
-* Overrides folder is registered in our `src/plonetheme/tokyo/browser/configure.zcml`
+- Overrides folder is registered in our `src/plonetheme/tokyo/browser/configure.zcml`
-* Create a empty file (as done for the header) or copy an existing one
+- Create a empty file (as done for the header) or copy an existing one
-* Dotted name is the actual path to the original template.
+- Dotted name is the actual path to the original template.

 You have to restart your instance when adding new files.
 Changes in existing templates in the overrides folder take effect without a restart.